Consider tasks that you might want to complete after you install HCL Connections and before users start using it.

 .Consider integrating the following features:

-- Add Sametime® awareness, either through the Sametime client or server.
+- Add Sametime® awareness, through the Sametime server.

 - You can add third-party applications to a list allowing them potential access to HCL Connections data using the OAuth protocol and the HCL Connections API.
 Users decide whether to give these applications access to their HCL Connections data.